Homology reveals significant anisotropy in the cosmic microwave background: Introduction

-The anomalies in the real space have consisted of the discovery of the \emph{cold-spot} \citep{cruzColdSpot}, as well as the unusual behavior of descriptors emerging from topo-geometrical considerations which involve the integral-geometric Minkowski functionals (MFs), particularly the genus statistic as a member of the MFs, first performed on WMAP data \citep{park2004,eriksen04ng}, and later extended to Planck data \citep{planckIsotropy2013,planckIsotropy2015,planckIsotropy2018,pranav2019b,pranav2021loops,pranavAnomalies2021}.
-While \cite{park2004} perform their analysis on small sub-degree scales, \cite{eriksen04ng} perform a multi-scale analysis spanning a range of sub- and super-degree scales.
-In both the cases, there are reported asymmetry between the CMB hemispheres, where the small scale analysis in \cite{park2004} reports anomalous behavior to the tune of $2\sigma$, while \citep{eriksen04ng} report a more than $3\sigma$ deviation in the genus statistic at scales of approximately $5$ degrees for negative thresholds.
-In this context, it is important to note that the purely geometric entities of the MFs, such as the area, contour length and skeleton length have consistently shown a congruence between the data and the model \citep{planckIsotropy2015,bfs17}, while the topological entities such as the genus and the Euler characteristic have shown deviations between the data and the model \citep{eriksen04ng,park2004,pranav2019b,pranav2021loops,pranavAnomalies2021}.
+The anomalies in the real space have consisted of the discovery of the cold spot \citep{cruzColdSpot}, the anomalous low variance \citep{monteserin2008,cruz2011variance}, and the unusual behavior of descriptors emerging from topo-geometrical considerations that involve integral-geometric Minkowski functionals (MFs) \citep{adler1981,schmalzing1997,sahni1998,pranav2019a}.
+It is interesting to note that while the purely geometric MFs such as the $n$-dimensional volume generally show consistency with the model, while the purely topological measures such as the genus and the Euler characteristic \citep{gdm86,hamilton1986,weinberg1987,gott1989} hint at deviations from the standard model simulations.
+Analysis of the CMB maps using MFs was first performed on WMAP data \citep{schmalzinggorski,park2004,eriksen04ng} and later extended to Planck data \citep{planckIsotropy2013,planckIsotropy2015,planckIsotropy2018,pranav2019b,pranav2021loops,pranavAnomalies2021}.
+While \cite{park2004} performed their analysis on small sub-degree scales, \cite{eriksen04ng} performed a multi-scale analysis spanning a range of sub- and super-degree scales.
+In both cases, there is reported asymmetry between the CMB hemispheres.
+The small-scale analysis in \cite{park2004} reports anomalous behavior to the tune of $2\sigma$, while \citep{eriksen04ng} report a more than $3\sigma$ deviation in the genus statistic at scales of approximately $5$ degrees for negative thresholds.
+In this context, it is important to note that the purely geometric entities of the MFs, such as the area, contour length, and skeleton length, have consistently shown a congruence between the data and the model \citep{planckIsotropy2015,bfs17}, while the purely topological entities, such as the genus and the Euler characteristic, have consistently shown deviations between the data and the model \citep{eriksen04ng,park2004,rst,pranav2021loops,pranavAnomalies2021}.